 Contents: To jump to the topic you would like, click on the links below

 - Employment Rights For Persons With Disabilities

 Finding a job in these difficult times is not easy, this is even more difficult for many persons with Disabilities, including persons with Intellectual Impairments.
 Stabilizing a job once you have one, is even harder.
 Finding a stable workforce poses many challenges.
 This is largely due to a factors such as:

 - Production skills

 - Health Problems

 - Lack of Assistive Devices in the work place.

 Jobs offered to people with disabilities are scarce & studies have shown a correlation between disabilities and poverty.
 Those who are able to get jobs but unable to stabilize a job are often left discouraged & many who had participated, found that they were paid less when compared to their co-workers.

-Thanks to Organizations such as the National Council of and for Persons with Disabilities, there are programs in place that aid persons with disabilities, to find jobs & acquire skills they my need in the workplace.
+Thanks to Companies and Organizations such as Bradshaw LeRoux Consulting and The National Council of and for Persons with Disabilities, there are programs in place that aid persons with disabilities, to find jobs & acquire skills that they may need in the workplace.

 The National Council of and for Persons with Disabilities offer BBBEE advice and services related to persons with disabilities, e.g. Job placement, skills development, preferential procurement, ownership, supply chain development.
 "We will refer you to our experts in each of the nine provinces or support you from our National Office in Edenvale."
 Contact Ernu van der Westhuizen for more information via email: email@example.com or at Tel: +27 11 452 2774